HyeonjunSim/pi-top-battery-status/battery_problems.md

 You shold have now a value for the current which should be in the range between -5000 and 5000 mA.

 A positive number means your battery is charging.
 Typical charging currents are in the order of 1400 mA.
 Everything is ok.
-Stop at ths step and use your pi-top.
+Stop at this step and use your pi-top.

 A negative number means your battery is discharging.
 Typical discharging currents are in the order of -330 mA.
 Proceed with step 7.